MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Type:^ **^Shrine^** ^-^ ^Staff:^ **^0^** ^-^ ^Residents:^ **^0^** ^-^ ^Guests:^ [**^1d4-2^**](/roll/1d4-2)

 The Altar of the Raven is a small shrine to the **Raven Queen** located behind the [Zenith](zenith) temple to **Pelor** in the Greyfields of [Whitestone](whitestone).
+About the size of a noble's mausoleum, the building is completely made of stone with intricate reliefs depicting motifs of the Raven Queen, her ascension and symbols associated with her stewardship of fate and death.

 The shrine was constructed ~815 P.D. by Lord Percival Fredrickstein von Musel Klossowski de Rolo III for Vax'ildan Vessar, champion of the Raven Queen, and brother to his future wife, Lady Vex'ahlia (Vessar) de Rolo.

 ##### Occupants
 The Altar of the Raven has no full-time clergy.

-Typical guests are making an offering and prayer to the Raven Queen to guide a dying or deceased loved one to the afterlife.
+Guests often make offerings and prayers to the Raven Queen to guide a dying loved one to the afterlife.

 ##### Services
 An individual that prays to the Raven Queen at the Altar of the Raven cannot become undead should they pass within the next 7 days.